Howard W. French

-My most recent work of non-fiction is a book about China's relationship with Africa (Knopf, May 2014) titled China's Second Continent: How a Million Migrants Are Building a New Empire in Africa (click the blue hypertext to visit the book's Amazon page).
-"2nd Continent" was named by The New York Times, The Economist and by The Guardian as one of the most notable books of the year.
+My most recent previous book, about China's relationship with Africa (Knopf, 2014) is titled China's Second Continent: How a Million Migrants Are Building a New Empire in Africa.
+"Second Continent" was named by The New York Times, The Economist and by The Guardian as one of the most notable books of the year.

-I am also previously the author of A Continent for the Taking: The Tragedy and Hope of Africa, and of Disappearing Shanghai, an edited collection of my documentary photography, published with original poetry by Qiu Xiaolong.
+My previous books are "A Continent for the Taking: The Tragedy and Hope of Africa," and "Disappearing Shanghai: Photographs and Poems of an Intimate Way of Life," a collection of my documentary photography, published with original poetry by Qiu Xiaolong.

 I live in New York City and spend the non-academic calendar portions of the year traveling, researching, photographing and teaching, principally in Africa and Asia.
-In 2010-11 I was a fellow of the Open Society Foundations.
+In 2010-11, I was a fellow of the Open Society Foundations.
 My recent writings and samples of my photography can be found on my website.
 I also tweet at @hofrench